top of page

 Yes!
 I take a neurodivergent-aware, trauma-informed approach to support regulation, communication, and connection, both in parenting and broader family dynamics.

-6. Can you support parents of adolescents or adult children with mental health concerns?
+6. Can you support parents of children with mental health concerns?

 Yes.
-I work with parents whose adolescents or adult children are struggling with anxiety, depression, mood changes, or more complex mental health concerns.
-This work supports parents in understanding what’s happening, responding with greater clarity and steadiness, and caring for themselves while navigating ongoing stress or systems of care.
-Sessions are for parents only; I do not provide therapy directly to children.
+I work with parents of children of all ages, from early childhood through adulthood, who are navigating anxiety, depression, mood changes, or more complex mental health concerns.
+This work focuses on supporting parents in understanding what’s happening, responding with greater clarity and steadiness, and caring for themselves while navigating ongoing stress or complex systems of care.
+All sessions are for parents only; I do not provide therapy directly to children or adolescents.

 7. How do online sessions work?